lvvrs/football_clubs/README.md

     17) docker_compose_up_with_traefik_proxy - run appication and traefik proxy with docker compose, create network, depends on docker_compose_build
     18) docker_compose_down - stop and delete application container with docker-compose
     19) kubernetes_helm_install - install helm chart with application on local kubernetes
+    20) kubernetes_helm_install_proxy - install helm chart with application on local kubernetes and helm chart with traefik proxy
     20) kubernetes_helm_install_traefik_sidecar - install helm chart with application and traefik proxy on local kubernetes
+    21) kubernetes_helm_install_traefik_sidecar_proxy - install helm chart with application and traefik proxy on local kubernetes and helm chart with traefik proxy
     21) kubernetes_helm_uninstall - uninstall helm chart with application from local kubernetes

 ## Run Application with Docker